piviuhuh/HackThisSite-Basic-1/README.md

 It's a common practice for developers to include temporary comments in their code, which sometimes contain sensitive information that can be accidentally left exposed.

-"I appreciate you taking the time to review my write-up.
+I appreciate you taking the time to review my write-up.
 If you have any inquiries or comments, please feel free to reach out.
 See you on the next challenge.